ForkKILLET/cuiping.js/docs/syntax.md

 *Bond Directions* have a similar expressing method to writing chemical structure:

 - Using `-`, `|`, `/` and `\` to represent a *Bond* of 0°, 90°, 60° and 270° respectively
-- Using `@` followed by a number to represent a *Bond* of specific degree.
-The degree can be positive or negative, integer or decima.
-At end it will be converted to a value between 0° and 360°
+- Using `@` followed by a number to represent a *Bond* of a specific degree.
+The degree can be positive or negative, integer or decimal.
+It will be ultimately converted to a value between 0° and 360°
 - *Bond Directions* can be `+`, see [Overlapping](#bond-overlapping) for details
 - If *Bond Type* appears before the *Chemical Structure* it connected, the direction will follow the rules stated above; if *Bond Type* appears after the *Chemical Structure* it connected, the direction will be the opposite (i.e. adding a deflection of 180°)
 - If *Bond Type* appears after the *Chemical Structure* it connected, the *Bond* can only appear in a *Bonds Set*